steveharoz/open-access-vis/README.md

 * URLs on an open access repository are prioritized for longevity.
 * White-listed open access repositories are in the `OADomains` variable in [js/load.js](js/load.js#L10).
 Let me know if others should be added.
+* For URLs outside of an open access repository, it must be on the site of an author or their institution.
+* The paper must be viewable directly in a browser without any required download.

 ## Adding or modifying the data: